rostacik/PSCreateObjectFromFunctionSample/README.md

 I strongly typed variable -propertyName so it has to be string, but it's just for this demo, fee free to modify this snippet as you like/need.

-### The secret (why at runtime we can access the input variable -propertyName)

-Is quite simple, I am calling
+There is only one small thing worth notice, the "secret" why at runtime we can access the input variable -propertyName is quite simple.
+I am calling

 ```powershell
 .GetNewClosure()